Atharva-D/YPStem/README.md

 # YPStem

 ## Inspiration:
-In a world rapidly moving towards inclusivity in all domains, features allowing accessibility to the hard of hearing community gain a lot of importance.
-When the features are related to emergency services, the services are essentials, not a luxury.
+In a world rapidly moving towards inclusivity in all domains, features allowing accessibility to the deaf and hard of hearing community gain a lot of importance.
+When the features are related to emergency services, the services are requirements, not a luxury.
+Across the globe, emergency services rely on a telephone/mobile number/hotline, to be contacted by the affected in difficult situations.
+People using SL(Sign Language) as their means of communication lose their right to these fundamental services.
+The inspiration for this project,thus, comes from the necessity of providing access to emergency services during times of crisis.

 ## What it does
+The website, named "", interprets ASL components for "accident","ambulance","breathe","emergency","fire" and "help" which are basic signs which can be instrumental in any catastrophic situations.
+On detecting a specific sign, a message is sent to the emergency service contact number, including the name of the emergency faced.
+Relying on the Text-to-911 functionality,"this website" allows emergency services to be requested, with just the ASL signs shown by the affected.

 ## How we built it